fbpx

 If you’re looking for an easy way to calculate the amount of THC in your recipe, use our edible and dosage calculator for THC and CBD.

-There are essentially two ways to “decarb” cannabis before using it in edibles.
-You can either do so with the oven or a decarboxylation machine.
+There are two primary methods for decarbing cannabis before using it in edibles: using an oven or a decarboxylation machine.

 decarbing weed buds

-For most cannabutter recipes, you will want to decarb your weed before adding it with butter or oil.
-This is when you use heat (traditionally from an oven) to decarb cannabis and activate THC.
+For most cannabutter recipes, it’s essential to decarb your weed before mixing it with butter or oil.
+The traditional method involves using

 Using a Decarboxylation Machine like the LEVO II.